qalearning/qakf-labs/labs07/lab7.md

 </details>
 <br/>

-17. Give it a while and then run `kubectl get pods`.
+17. Give it thirty seconds or so and then run `kubectl get pods`.
 You should see a `CreateContainerConfigError` and if you `describe` the pod, you'll see that the httpd image wants to run as root but you've said it can't.

 <details><summary>Stretch goal - optional exercise</summary>
 <p>